 At the end of the class, as in most cooking classes, we got to sit down and enjoy our delicious feast, together with Chef Nairan, only here we sat down at a table with a white linen table cloth, linen napkins, fine silver cutlery, and were waited on by staff as if we were in a fine-dining Thai restaurant.
 But of course we wouldn’t have expected anything less at a Mandarin Oriental Hotel.

-Lara and I have just written a story on the world’s best cooking experiences for Lifestyle+Travel magazine, in which we included a considerably briefer review of this course.
+Lara and I recently wrote a story on the world’s best cooking experiences for Lifestyle+Travel magazine, in which we included a briefer review of this course.
 If you’re in Bangkok or any other Asian capital city look out for L+T’s November FOOD issue, featuring that story, plus stories by us on Eating Tokyo and Mouthwatering Melbourne.